 Life under late twentieth century capitalism has started to exhibit the characteristics of chaos.
 The future is becoming increasingly unpredictable.
 Events are starting to take everybody by surprise.

 When free market capitalism was young, perhaps its progress was smooth.
 But it did not remain so.
 Under the irresistible pressure of psychological marketing projected through ever more powerful mass media, demand from the ever-expanding market soared.
 Under the relentless push of automation and control technology, worker productivity also soared.
 Thus soared the k factor of the Standard Logistic Difference Equation.
-The slope of the initial rise of every product's population growth curve thus became steeper and steeper.
+The gradient of the initial rise of every product's population growth curve thus became steeper and steeper.

 As a capitalist, I am never satisfied.
 I push technology further and further and shed more and more labour.
 This pushes the logistical k factor upwards and upwards.
 Unfortunately, as the k factor is pushed higher and higher, the product population growth curve does not merely get steeper and steeper: it changes its whole shape and character.
 At first, as the productivity and marketing gain from technology climbs, the curve starts to ring.
 It undergoes an initial oscillation, which quickly dies out as the product population settles down at its saturation level.